Definition of Stop Loss Order

 Disadvantages of Stop Loss Order are given below:

-- Inferior to Limit Order: Stop loss order is only a level setter, it doesn’t fix the price, therefore, if the price falls even below the set level, the trade will be executed as this is automated.
-In case of a limit order, the selling (buying) price is fixed and the order is not executed if the price is lower (higher) than the limit.
+- Inferior to Limit Order: Stop loss order is only a level setter; it doesn’t fix the price; therefore, if the price falls even below the set level, the trade will be executed as this is automated.
+In the case of a limit order, the selling (buying) price is fixed, and the order is not executed if the price is lower (higher) than the limit.

-- False Positive: At times it may happen that the price level is reached as a one-off incident and is not a long term phenomenon, it comes to a judgment call in that case and in certain situations, it is best not to execute because the level is reached due to an anomaly.
-However, being an automated execution, the order gets executed even if the investor doesn’t so want.
+- False Positive: At times, it may happen that the price level is reached as a one-off incident and is not a long term phenomenon, it comes to a judgment call in that case, and in certain situations, it is best not to execute because the level is reached due to an anomaly.
+However, the order gets executed even if the investor doesn’t so want being an automated execution.

 The main purpose of the order is to limit the loss of the investor in case of a sell stop and maximize the profit in case of the buy stop.
 If executed timely, stop loss can be a very useful tool to avoid loss due to oversight.

-However, it is not appropriate for larger exposures as the quantum of loss may be very high in case of stop (market) order, which is the most common type of stop order.
-A buy stop may also be useful to an investor who has short sold security and needs to buy it at the time of contract fulfillment.
+However, it is not appropriate for larger exposures as the quantum of loss may be very high in the case of stop (market) order, which is the most common type of stop order.
+A buy stop may also be useful to an investor who has short-sold security and needs to buy it at the time of contract fulfillment.

 This is a guide to Stop Loss Order.
 Here we discuss the definition and working of stop-loss order along with various advantages and disadvantages.
 You may also look at the following articles to learn more –